 For automated tax configuration, the following add-ons are available:

-5. If you are going to need different tax rates for different customer membership levels, ensure that the necessary user membership levels have been set up.
-See
+If you need different tax rates for different customer membership levels, ensure that you have created the necessary user membership beforehand.

-6. If you are going to need tax exemptions for different groups of products and/or customers, check if tax exemptions are supported by the add-on you have chosen for taxes configuration.
+If you need tax exemptions for some product groups or customers, check if the add-on you have chosen for taxes configuration supports tax exemptions.
 If not, install and configure the add-on Tax Exempt.

-8. Make sure your taxes configuration works properly: try adding different types of products to the shopping cart as if you were a customer; attempt checkout with addresses from different address zones and using different shipping methods.
+Make sure your taxes configuration works properly: try adding different products to the shopping cart as a customer; attempt checkout with addresses from different address zones and use various shipping methods.